HathorNetwork/rfcs/projects/evm-compatible-bridge/federator.md

 - Amount of tokens being sent to the MultiSig wallet
 - destination address (on EVM chain)
 - Height
-  - Current height of the network when this was received.
+  - Height of the first block that confirms the transaction.
-  - Transactions in Hathor do not have a height, so this is the height of blocks when the transaction was received.
+  - Transactions in Hathor do not have a height but we can use the `first_block_height` metadata.

 With this we can safely wait for 5 blocks on Hathor to have passed so we can create the proposal.
+There is an event `best-block-update` which tells the current height of the network.
 This proposal will be available for the polling API as soon as it is created.

 ### API